nereolopez/nereo-material/projects/nm/README.md

 #### Using the Banner

-Add it to as shown below components where you will have selections:
+Add it as shown below to the component where you want to use it.

 ```html
 <nm-banner [icon]="'signal_wifi_off'"